-Formed far deeper in the earth’s core (sometimes up to four times deeper than other diamonds), blue diamonds are only found in a few mines - those that were positioned above the oceanic crust when the material ascended to the earth’s surface millions of years ago.
+Formed far deeper in the earth’s core than other diamonds (sometimes up to four times deeper), blue diamonds are only found in mines that were positioned above the oceanic crust when the material ascended to the earth’s surface millions of years ago.

 The colour of blue diamonds is caused by the chemical element boron being present during the natural creation process.
 Occasionally, there are also trace amounts of hydrogen which can also be detected.

 The interaction between the diamond’s pure carbon crystal structure and the boron molecules causes it to simultaneously reflect blue light while also absorbing the yellow.
 The colour of blue diamonds ranges between the completely covetous shades of ocean blue, through to the mesmerizing hues of softer skies, depending on the amount of boron in the lattice.